-The Sixteenth District is a perfect of example of what it means to have an ‘all of the above’ energy approach.
-This area is home to four nuclear power plants, hydropower plants, ethanol and biodiesel plants, and wind, solar, and storage facilities.
-In Congress, I support this ‘all of the above’ approach to energy and will work to replicate it on a national scale through an efficient and comprehensive national energy policy.
+The 16th District of Illinois is a perfect of example of what it means to have an ‘all of the above’ energy approach.
+And as your representative in Congress, I’m working to replicate our successes on a national scale through an efficient and comprehensive national energy policy.